ianibo/OpenLocalInformationDirectory/README.md

 The administrative system exposes an open data interface which publishes the maintained records as linked open data.

-An agent consumes the open data feed and uses this data to populate:
+An agent consumes the open data feed and uses this data to populate (The system "eats it's own dogfood"):

 2) An end user information portal which allows the public a faceted search the collections using keyword and spatal search.